Tulsa Community College

 Definition: The ERP system TCC uses is Banner which was developed by Ellucian for use in higher education.
 It is a highly integrated web-based system with a common database that is shared by everyone who uses Banner.

-According the Tulsa Community College Information Technology Website, Banner is a repository for information, records, and documents pertaining to following areas:
+According to the Tulsa Community College Information Technology Website, Banner is a repository for information, records, and documents pertaining to following areas:

 For the purpose of records management at TCC, it is imperative that all departments using Banner (or any other secure storage system) to store the information contained in their department in this ERP system.
 The purpose for this it two-fold: